timlinux/nix-config/WHITEPAPER.md

 * **Devops and Sysadmin:** We administer many servers via automation tools like Kubernetes or 'the old fashioned way' using SSH and linux command line tools.
 * **Training:** We provide training services, both in person and remotely.
 We develop training resources on our Moodle platform or as standalone worksheets and media resources.
 * **Productivity:** We use spreadsheets and word documents to colloborate with our clients and each other, prepare proposals and develop ideas.
+* **R&D:** We need to be able to create ad hoc environments for prototyping ideas and 'figuring stuff out'.
+When we do this, the changes we make should not 'pollute' our systems which also have production environments on them.

 Our team is diverse and distributed: